tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 ## 6.1 Project Plan
 When designing our preliminary schedule we decided to split the project into four key parts.
 These are highlighted in the Grantt Chart below.

-We have designed our project schedule in a way to optimise time working together and seperately.
+We have designed our project schedule in a way to optimise time working together and separately.
 We have also allowed time for individual goals within fourth year for both of us to meet our desired expectations.
 We both expect to have different challenges in the project with some tasks possibly taking longer and some tasks take a shorter time than expected.
 We have thought thoroughly about our expectations in regards to timings.
-With this in mind each task has a definite start and end time with space for extra time if needed.
+With this in mind, each task has a definite start and end time with space for extra time if needed.

-We also plan on meeting our project supervisor Dr. Donal Fitzpatrick on a bi-weekly basis at the beginning and moving to weekly meetings closer o the deadline.
+We also plan on meeting our project supervisor Dr Donal Fitzpatrick on a bi-weekly basis at the beginning and moving to weekly meetings closer o the deadline.
 We hope that this will give us small targets to meet and we will be able to get advice during the implementation of a feature rather than afterwards.

 Below we have designed a Grantt chart of our preliminary schedule.